apache/flink/docs/programming_guide.md

   StringValues.
 StringValues are mutable strings.

 - `readCsvFile(path)` / `CsvInputFormat` - Parses files of comma (or another char) delimited fields.
-  Returns a DataSet of tuples.
+  Returns a DataSet of tuples or POJOs.
 Supports the basic java types and their Value counterparts as field types.

 - `readFileOfPrimitives(path, Class)` / `PrimitiveInputFormat` - Parses files of new-line (or another char sequence) delimited primitive data types such as `String` or `Integer`.